 The final motorway example dates back to the opening of the M40.
 Problems planning the services caused the road to open with 'emergency facilities'; temporary facilities provided at junctions, taken away when the full services were ready.

 On the A-road network, roadside facilities have always been provided and signed inconsistently.
 Cartgate, for example, is signed as a "picnic area" on white signs while Great Dunmow (opened in 2004) is signed as a "rest area" on brown (tourist attraction) signs.
+One 1974 document revealed the government wanted to invest in A-road rest areas, but they didn't have the money for it.
 Highways England's policy does not recognise A-road rest areas as a class of facility, even though they own several of them.

 In 2008 the A74 at Todhills was being upgraded to become a motorway.
 Strictly speaking, the small service area at Todhills should have closed, as it had limited facilities and there were existing alternatives nearby.
 Closing it would have meant an expensive compensation process and breaching assurances which had previously been given to the landowner.